José Bengoa: The Mapuche people

 Though life proved difficult for the Mapuche people, there have been acts introduced to help protect their rights.
 For example, in 1993 the Indigenous Act, or Ley Indigena (no. 19.253) was introduced to protect all of the Indigenous groups within Chile.
 This law protected the indigenous peoples from being moved off of their land.
 Per the “permuta”, if a company/ organization/ the government wishes to move indigenous peoples from a piece of land, it is required that an equal piece of land is given to them in return.
 No transfer will be allowed to take place if the owner does not agree to the permuta.
 Every last person must agree to the trade, and if not, it will not be allowed.
-In addition to the Indigenous Act, the Corporación Nacional de Desarollo Indígena, or CONADI, was formed.
+In addition to the Indigenous Act, the Corporación Nacional de Desarrollo Indígena, or CONADI, was formed.
 CONADI is a state authority and its purpose is to protect, as well as preserve, the cultural development of the Indigenous peoples of Chile.
 They are also meant to help conserve the land of the Mapuche people.
 Despite these advancements towards the protection and respect of the Mapuche people, there is still harm being done to their land.
 Chile is fast developing per outside pressures.
 This means that there are a large number of developmental projects happening on Mapuche land, roads being built and forests being destroyed.